Descanonge/fronts-toolbox/docs/algorithms/cayula-cornillon.rst

 --------------

 So far, the algorithm only looks at the distribution of values.
-This distribution can be bimodal even though there are not two spatially coherent water masses in the window.
-Bimodality could be the result of patchiness resulting from clouds, land, or noise.
-The two clusters are tested for spatial coherence.
+This distribution can be bimodal even if the two clusters are not spatially coherent water masses.
+Bimodality could be the result of patchiness because of clouds, land, or noise.
+Hence the two clusters are tested for spatial coherence.

 In the window, we count the total numbers :math:`T_1` and :math:`T_2` of valid neighbors for each cluster (cold and warm respectively).
 We also count the numbers :math:`R_1` and :math:`R_2` of neighbors that are of the same cluster.
-We only consider the four first neighbors.
+We only consider the four closest neighbors.

 The clusters are considered spatially coherent (and the fronts inside this window kept) if the following criteria are met: